 On the fourth son, however, she decided to praise God instead.
 That's why she called him Judah (meaning "praising").
 Leah could not change Jacob but she could change herself and steer her focus to find what can make her happy.

-And just like Leah, it doesn't end there.
+"Contentment will never come as long as we cling to the ideal and lose sight of the good gifts of God we have already received. " And just like Leah, it doesn't end there.
 Every day we fight battles.
 Yes, we change focus but sometimes things remind us of what we want and what we don't have.
 Just like when Rachel's maidservant gave her two sons.
 Leah had to keep going and keep fighting.

 When her fifth son was born she named him Issachar, meaning "reward" because she thinks him a reward from God.
 Her sixth son was named Zebulun, meaning "honor".
 By this time, she realized that expecting too much only leads to disappointments and heartaches so her only expectation was that her husband will treat her with honor because of their six sons.
 She was more realistic now and has accepted what may or may not happen (in her case, be loved by Jacob).